TheCowboyAI/nixos-yubikey/doc/key-management.md

    - **Backup and Recovery**:
      - Back up all Certify Keys and critical derived keys.
      - Utilize secure, encrypted storage for key backups.
+     - Projections of certain keys are made for import to Security systems such as IdPs and SSO.
    - **Monitoring and Auditing**:
      - Regularly review logs for key usage and access attempts.
      - Perform audits to verify adherence to key management policies and identify any irregularities.